Mr-nik66/Xortran/README.md

 The training of the 17 parameters should take a couple minutes on a real PDP-11/34A.
 In SIMH, setting the throttle to 200K (`set throttle 200K`) provides a more realistic execution speed.
-The PDP-11 version requires at least 32 kilobytes of memory, most of it for RT-11.
+The PDP-11 version requires 32 kilobytes of memory, most of it for RT-11.

 ### Output